genesis-community/shield-genesis-kit/README.md

 #### Base Params

-There are no required params for SHIELD, when deployed with no subkits enabled.
+There is one required params for SHIELD when deployed with no subkits enabled.

+- **parms.shield_static_ip** - Choose a static IP from the network in your Cloud Config.
+  External SHIELD agents will call home to this IP.

-However, the following params can be overridden to customize your installation if needed:
+Additionally, the following params can be overridden to customize your installation if needed:

 - **params.installation** - controls the name of the SHIELD installation, as reported